History of Corley services

 Originally each building had a shop, a main cafeteria and a transport café, with the north-westbound side also having a grill and griddle.

-The motorway network's first Julie's Pantry was added in 1979, and by the mid-1980s Little Chef and The Granary had joined it to totally replace the dining offer.
+The motorway network's first Julie's Pantry was added in August 1979, following a £179,000 investment.
+By the mid-1980s Little Chef and The Granary had joined it to totally replace the dining offer.
 There was a Little Chef and Julie's on each side, which all closed in phases between 1995 and 1998.

 There was also a Thorntons shop in the early 1990s.